Financial-Times/engineering-progression/site/pages/faq/operations.md

 These changes just clarify what is expected of you in your role.
 The new competencies are designed to help you form objectives and a professional development plan, together with your manager.
 There are no changes to terms and conditions, or your assignments, _unless your manager has already discussed this with you_.

+## I work as part of a shift rota - does that change as a result of being an Individual Contributor?

+Your responsibilities to the rota and the team remain unchanged, being an an Individual Contributor just means that you do not line manage people.
+As stated above, all other aspects to your role are the same as before.

 ## When does this change take effect, and what happens now as a result?

 The new competencies are live now - feel free to review and feedback any questions or comments with your People Manager.